 Investment advisory fees + Internal operating costs

 Active assets under management

-In addition, active assets are simply a segment of the family’s net worth.
+In addition, active assets are simply a fragment of the family’s net worth.
 When it comes to inactive assets, they’re overlooked in this calculation.
-These include family-owned operating businesses, large concentrated equity positions, residences, and fine-art collections.
+These comprise family-owned operating businesses, large concentrated equity positions, residence, fine art collections, and numerous other assets.
 If these are reflected in the estimation, they’ll misleadingly inflate the costs needed to run a family office.

-It is true that working in a family office is financially rewarding; however, you have to be extremely dedicated and flexible.
-Employees need to be ever-ready to provide a “tailor-made customer solution” and never take their position for granted.
-In addition, the family office’s institutionalization capacity is also something well regarded, particularly when the office intends to grow to the next stage.
+It is true that working in a family office is financially rewarding, however, you have to be super dedicated and flexible.
+Employees need to be ever-ready to provide a “tailor made customer” and never take their position for granted.
+In addition to this, the family office institutionalization capacity is also something well regarded, particularly when the office intends to grow to the next stage.

-All in all, it is imperative to note that working in a family office has its benefits and shortcomings, like any other profession.
-The plus side is working in a cash-rich environment that has flat decision-making and a direct reporting structure, minus the extensive bureaucratic procedures.
-In conclusion, a career in the world of fidelity family offices is a special one, and due to this, families cherry-pick the best contenders for the job, ensuring the competition remains fierce.
+All in all, it is imperative to note that working in a family office has got its benefits and shortcomings like any other profession.
+The plus side is to work for a cash rich environment that has flat decision making and a direct reporting structure, minus the extensive bureaucratic procedures.
+In conclusion, a career in the world of fidelity family office is a special one and due to this family’s cherry pick the best contenders for the job, ensuring the competition is still fierce.